|

 Beaujolais is the next level of "quality."
 It can

 range all over the map, from pretty good to less-than-stellar.
-In the past 20 years
+As noted,

 they've planted many sites which weren't planted because the quality would be marginal.